mythril-forge/homebrew-classes/warlock/invocations/invocations-one-with-shadows.md

 ### One with Shadows
 - **Prerequisite:** 7th level

+You know the *invisibility* spell, and it doesn't count against the number of spells that you can know.
-You can cast *invisibility* at will, without expending a spell slot.
+You can cast this spell on yourself at its lowest level without expending a spell slot.

 <!--